wp-plugins/gotmls/readme.txt

 * Customize Scan Setting.
 * Run a Complete Scan from the Settings Page.

-Updated February 24th
+Updated November 20th

 Register this plugin at [GOTMLS.NET](http://gotmls.net/) and get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security vulnerabilities like old versions of timthumb.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
 Otherwise, this plugin just scans for "Potential Threats" and leaves it up to you to identify and remove the malicious ones.

 NOTICE: This plugin make use of a "phone home" feature to check for updates.
 This is not unlike what WordPress already does with all your plugins.
-It is an essential part of any worthwhile security plugin and it is here to let you know when there are new plugin and definition update available.
+Staying up-to-date is an essential part of any worthwhile security plugin and it will let you know when there are new plugin and definition update available.
 If you're allergic to "phone home" scripts then don't use this plugin (or WordPress at all for that matter).

 **Special thanks to:**

 * Graeme Morris of socialidentitydesign.com for the logo design.
 * Jelena Kovacevic and Andrew Kurtis of webhostinghub.com for providing the Spanish translation.